Notes on the Geography of The Western United States: Los Angeles 2

 The first of three excursions.
-This one takes us west along Wilshire and Sunset and looks at shopping and housing before running into the sea.
+This one takes us west along Wilshire and Sunset and looks at shopping and housing.

 The former Ambassador Hotel on Wilshire Boulevard was designed by Myron Hunt and opened in 1921 on the site of a former dairy farm.
-Marking the city's rapid expansion westward, the hotel eventually fell into a shadow of conscious neglect by its owner and closed in 1989.
-There was talk of a Trump purchase, but the Los Angeles Unified School District eventually bought the site for $100 million, with plans to open a high school either in the remodelled hotel or in a new structure to be built on the site.
+Marking the city's rapid expansion westward, the hotel eventually fell into conscious neglect and closed in 1989.
+There was talk of a Trump purchase, but the Los Angeles Unified School District eventually bought the site for $100 million, with plans to open a high school either in the remodeled hotel or in a new structure to be built on the site.

 In September 2004, the superintendent of schools announced that most of the building would be destroyed but that the facade would be saved and that the Cocoanut Grove nightclub, restored to its original, Moorish style, would become the school auditorium.
 Predictably, his announcement did not settle the matter: some groups continued to press for the buildings complete demolition; others, for saving more or all of it.
 In the event, complete demolition began in September, 2005.
 An ethereal echo was heard a few months later.
 It was called "Last Looks: The Ambassador Hotel," and it was a photo exhibition at the City Hall.
 The new school opened in 2010 as the Robert F. Kennedy Community Schools.
 Price tag: $578 million.